curtismchale/wordpress-faq-manager/readme.txt

 3. Example of expanded FAQs

 == Changelog ==

+= 1.28 =
+* added optional jQuery smooth scrolling effect for FAQ Combo shortcode
+* added links to settings and instructions page on plugin table

 = 1.27 =
 * fixed bug in Random FAQ widget and and added variable for 'see more' text and number.
 Props @jupiterwise